Eight Data Management Requirements for the Enterprise Data Lake

 The Bottom Line

 There is no shortage of hype around the promise of big data, the data lake, data lake products, and the new technologies that are now available to harness the power of the platform.
-As the market matures, it’s going to be increasingly important to begin with the end in mind and build a strategic plan that will scale and grow as your requirements also evolve.
-Look for a modern data integration provider that has technological depth and breadth in the new world, as well as hands-on experience with enterprise deployments and partnerships.
-Don’t settle for same old, same old data integration as you build your vision for an enterprise data lake to power next-generation analytics and insights.
+As the market matures, it’s going to be increasingly important, to begin with, the end in mind, and build a strategic plan that will scale and grow as your requirements also evolve.
+Look for a modern data integration provider that has technical depth and breadth in the new world, as well as hands-on experience with enterprise deployments and partnerships.
+Don’t settle for the same old, same old data integration as you build your vision for an enterprise data lake to power next-generation analytics and insights.